dockfries/infernus/docs/essentials/features.md

 ## Pause event

 Built-in callback events for players to pause `onPause` and resume `onResume`.
-It is not necessarily suitable for `sa definitive edition` or Android version, and it is determined by timer and `onUpdate` with errors.
+It is not necessarily suitable for `sa definitive edition` or Android version, and it is determined by timer and `onUpdate` with error amount.

 :::tip
 The callback may also be mistakenly triggered when the player's network is not good.